canorve/GALFITools/docs/concepts.rst

 -----------
 In DS9, a *region* is a user–defined geometric shape (circle, box, polygon, etc.) drawn on an image.
-Regions can mark sources, masks, or fitting boundaries, and can be saved to files that GALFIT or GALFITools can read.
+Regions can mark sources, masks, or fitting boundaries, and can be saved to files that GALFITools can read.

 .. _concept-mask: